 When you get a credit check, whether from someone else or yourself an inquiry is run on your report—also known as hard and soft inquiries.
 A "soft" inquiry does not affect what's reported to the three major bureaus but can have negative effects if it occurs too often because then they will assume that anything with frequent changes might also be fraudulent which could lead them down slippery slopes when deciding how much debtors should extremes in their reports.

 Your credit score is a number that lenders use to determine how reliable you are as an affordable financing option.
-It takes into account things like your payment history and borrowing power, so when someone checks their own personal credit they have something concretely measuring themselves against before making any big decisions or taking out loans for school fees etcetera- which helps prevent mistakes from happening in this area of our lives!
+It takes into account things like your payment history and borrowing power, so when someone checks their own personal credit they have something concretely measure themselves against before making any big decisions or taking out loans for school fees etcetera- which helps prevent mistakes from happening in this area of our lives!

 Why does your credit score go down when you check it?